AlSaqr-platform/he-soc/README.md

 In he-soc/hardware run:
 ```
-make clean sim ibex-elf-bin=<path to test binary>
+make clean sim ibex-elf-bin=<path to ibex binary>

 ```
-To run the secure boot (OpenTitan ROM's code boots OpenTitan flash code, which boots CVA6) use the following flag option:
+To run the secure boot, use the following commands:

 ```
 make scripts_vip sec_boot=1